ansys/pytwin/README.rst

 Overview
 --------
 PyTwin is a Python package for consuming a digital twin model that has been exported from Ansys Twin Builder as a TWIN file.
-Each TWIN file is a self-contained app (Twin Runtime) that consists of two parts:
+Each TWIN file is a self-contained app (twin runtime) that consists of two parts:

 - The twin model, which is the simulation model created and compiled in Twin Builder